-If you have questions about medical malpractice insurance in New Hampshire or would like a quote, contact Gallagher Healthcare.
+If you have questions about medical malpractice insurance in New Hampshire or would like a quote, contact Arthur J. Gallagher & Co.
 More than 60,000 physicians and medical professionals turn to us because Gallagher Healthcare:

 - Brings you multiple medical malpractice quotes, saving you time and giving you a chance to compare policies.

 - Ensures you don't have to buy separate tail coverage because we make sure Prior Acts Coverage is in place.

 - Checks to see whether you qualify for New-to-Practice or other available discounts.

 - Stays current about new and upcoming changes to the medical malpractice market and liability laws, ensuring you have the information you need to make the right insurance choices now.

 - Listens to your needs and brings you custom medical malpractice insurance solutions.

 - Answers your questions and helps you secure the medical malpractice insurance you need.

 - Is a veteran and leader in the medical malpractice insurance market, and we bring this expertise to your practice.